 “1 When man began to multiply on the face of the land and daughters were born to them, 2 the sons of God saw that the daughters of man were attractive.
 And they took as their wives any they chose.
 3 Then the LORD said, “My Spirit shall not abide in man forever, for he is flesh: his days shall be 120 years.”
 4 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of man and they bore children to them.
 These were the mighty men who were of old, the men of renown.”
 (Gen. 6:1–4 ESV)

 “The sons of God” comes from the Hebrew “bene ha’elohim” (בְנֵי־הָֽאֱלֹהִים֙).
-Those who affirm that the sons of God in Gen 6:2 were spiritual beings claim that everywhere else the phrase appears it always refers to angelic beings.
-They therefore conclude that the sons of God in Gen 6:2 must mean the same thing.
+Those who affirm that the sons of God in Genesis 6:2 were spiritual beings claim that everywhere else the phrase appears it always refers to angelic beings.
+They therefore conclude that the sons of God in Genesis 6:2 must mean the same thing.

 There is ample biblical evidence to show that “sons of God” is a description used of both humans and spiritual beings.
 In fact, this phrase and its equivalents refers to humans more often than to angels.

 This is a misleading claim since this exact wording only appears in two other verses in the entire Old Testament (Job 1:6, 2:1).
 The phrase “sons of God” (without the definite article) also appears in Job 38:7.
-It is true that the phrase is describing angelic beings in Job as is made clear by the context, but is that enough evidence to conclude that “sons of God” in Gen 6 means the same thing?
+The context in Job clearly shows that the phrase describes angelic beings.
+But is that enough evidence to conclude that “sons of God” in Genesis 6 means the same thing?
 Context is the overriding consideration when determining what a word or phrase actually means.
-We all know from everyday experience that a single word or phrase can have very different meanings depending on the context in which it is used.
+We all know from everyday experience that a single word or phrase can have very different meanings depending on how someone uses it in context.

 Everywhere else in the Bible where “sons of God” appears, it is referring to humans.
-Therefore, “sons of God,” is not a technical phrase which refers to the same beings everywhere it is used.
+Therefore, ‘sons of God,’ is not a technical phrase referring to the same beings everywhere the biblical writers use it.
 It is one of several phrases the Bible uses to describe a group of humans and/or angels (depending on the context):

 “Blessed are the peacemakers, for they shall be called sons of God.”
 (Matt.
 5:9 ESV)